-Cours e Outcomes Cognitive Level At the Level CO.1 Determine the solution of first and higher order partial differential equations.
+Cours Course Outcomes At the At the end of this course, students will be able to: CO.1 Determine the solution of first and higher order partial differential equations.
 Apply CO.2 Compute the Fourier series expansion Apply CO.3 Solve one dimensional wave equation.
 Apply CO.4 Solve one dimensional and two-dimensional heat flow equation.
 Apply CO.5 Calculate the Fourier transformation for a periodic function Apply